Six women and men with a vision to teach and train missionaries for Christian service prayed this school into existence in 1899.

 Margarita Ramirez ’12, a first-generation college student and Political Science major, built close relationships with professors and was encouraged to pursue a Fulbright Scholarship to further her dreams.

 Stay Connected, Anytime, Anywhere

 Multiple methods of contact mean you can keep Azusa Pacific at your fingertips even when you’re on the go.

-Become a fan of APU on Facebook and watch videos, learn about upcoming events, and read up on current students’ experiences.
+Like APU on Facebook and watch videos, learn about upcoming events, and read up on current students’ experiences.

-Check out photos of university life by following APU on Instagram.
+Check out photos of University life by following APU on Instagram.